CharlyBeaugas/VV-ISTIC-TP3/exercises/test-date-class.md

 * the method throws a `NullPointerException` if `other` is `null`

 Design and implement a test suite for this `Date` class.
-You may use the test cases discussed in classes as a starting point.
+You may use the test cases discussed in classes as a start  ing point.
 Also, feel free to add any extra method you may need to the `Date` class.